I love Olympic figure skating.

 The point is that there is no "ideal" candidate.

-The only ideal candidate I can think of is the one that shows up every day, who has a burning desire and a passion for making a difference.
+The only ideal candidate I can think of is the one who shows up every day and who has a burning desire and a passion for making a difference.
 The one who challenges themselves despite the potential for failure, who believes in themselves because they believe in others, who is never afraid to do what is right because it is what is right, regardless of the potential consequences.

 If you are planning your career path to PA school, don't forget this.
 Don't opt for the easy path because you think it is going to make you look good.